 REDSTONE ARSENAL, Ala. -- Team Redstone has a message for Tennessee Valley educators -- we want to work with your students, our future workforce.

-"We're excited about exposing teachers to STEM related fields so ultimately they will be able to connect what they're teaching with what we offer and bring their students back to see what the possibilities are for careers and just to expand their knowledge in those STEM related areas," said Barbara Williams, youth education and support services director for Child, Youth and School Services.
+Educators from Huntsville, Madison, surrounding counties and private schools paid a visit to Redstone Arsenal Aug.
+1 for the annual Back to School professional development opportunity, which gave teachers a glimpse into what happens behind the gates, and how it applies to their classrooms and students, who one day themselves may be working on post.
+The tour made stops at the Missile Defense Agency, the Aviation and Missile Research Development and Engineering Center, and the Bureau of Alcohol, Tobacco, Firearms and Explosives."We're excited about exposing teachers to STEM related fields so ultimately they will be able to connect what they're teaching with what we offer and bring their students back to see what the possibilities are for careers and just to expand their knowledge in those STEM related areas," said Barbara Williams, youth education and support services director for Child, Youth and School Services.
 "Having been a teacher, you're always looking for resources to help your students, and Redstone is just phenomenal in the resources that we offer."